Mastering Gomukhasana With Step-by-Step Guidance and Benefits

 • Gomukhasana with Block Support: If your knees don’t align well or sitting on the floor seems difficult, you can sit on a block or blanket.
 It will give your legs more space to move comfortably and keep your lower back straight.

-• Chair Gomukhasana : Sit on a chair and keep your feet flat on the floor.
+• Chair Gomukhasana: Sit on a chair and keep your feet flat on the floor.
 Cross one leg over the other, similar to the leg position in this.
-Then, do the elbow bend as practised in this asna.
+Then, do the elbow bend as practised in this asana.

 • Wall Support: Practice Cow Face Pose with your back against a wall for added stability and support, especially if you are a beginner.

-Important Tip– Always make sure to learn and practice yoga asanas under the guidance of an experienced yoga teacher to get maximum benefits and avoid injuries.
+Important Tip – Always make sure to learn and practise yoga asanas under the guidance of an experienced yoga teacher to get maximum benefits and avoid injuries.

 Contradiction of Gomukhasana